Borjampm/tool-hub/README.md

-# Marqness - Personal Time Tracking App
+# Marqness - Personal Hobby Tracking App

-**Marqness** is a simple, elegant time tracking application designed to help you monitor and analyze how you spend your time.
-Built with modern web technologies, it provides a seamless experience for tracking activities, categorizing your work, and gaining insights into your productivity patterns.
+**Marqness** is a simple, elegant hobby tracking application designed to help you monitor and analyze how you spend time on your personal interests.
+Built with modern web technologies, it provides a seamless experience for tracking hobby activities, categorizing your interests, and gaining insights into your hobby engagement patterns.

 ## 🎯 What is Marqness?

-Marqness is a personal time tracking tool that allows you to:
+Marqness is a personal hobby tracking tool that allows you to:

-- **⏱️ Track Time**: Start and stop timers for any activity with a simple click
+- **⏱️ Track Time**: Start and stop timers for any hobby activity with a simple click
-- **📝 Add Context**: Describe your activities with names, descriptions, and custom categories
+- **📝 Add Context**: Describe your hobby sessions with names, descriptions, and custom categories
-- **📊 Analyze Patterns**: View detailed analytics and insights about your time usage
+- **📊 Analyze Patterns**: View detailed analytics and insights about your hobby engagement
-- **🔒 Keep Data Private**: Yxour time tracking data is completely private and secure
+- **🔒 Keep Data Private**: Your hobby tracking data is completely private and secure
 - **📱 Access Anywhere**: Responsive design works on desktop, tablet, and mobile devices

 ## ✨ Key Features

-### Simple Time Tracking Workflow
+### Simple Hobby Tracking Workflow

-1. **🚀 Start**: Click "Start" to begin timing any activity
+1. **🚀 Start**: Click "Start" to begin timing any hobby activity
 2. **⏹️ Stop**: Click "Stop" when you're done
-3. **📋 Describe**: Add a name, description, and category for your activity
+3. **📋 Describe**: Add a name, description, and category for your hobby session
-4. **💾 Save**: Your time entry is automatically saved to your personal database
+4. **💾 Save**: Your hobby entry is automatically saved to your personal database

 ### Dashboard & Analytics

 - **📈 Summary Statistics**: See total entries, total time tracked, and average session length
-- **📊 Category Breakdown**: Visual breakdown of time spent across different categories
+- **📊 Category Breakdown**: Visual breakdown of time spent across different hobby categories
-- **📋 Activity History**: Complete list of all your time entries with details
+- **📋 Activity History**: Complete list of all your hobby entries with details
-- **⏰ Recent Activity**: Quick view of your most recent time tracking sessions
+- **⏰ Recent Activity**: Quick view of your most recent hobby tracking sessions

 ### User Management